qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 Choose **full document** for **smaller tasks** where simplicity, lower cost, and speed are priorities, and the **documents fit** within the model’s **context limits**.
 For **large, detailed documents** or applications requiring more nuanced answers, semantic search offers greater flexibility and scalability, despite at a higher complexity and setup cost.

-## Why Test Your AI and RAG Application?

-TODO: Zweiter artikel ab hier?

-RAG systems aren't perfect.
-Since AI models can change their outputs over time, it's important to **test regularly**.
-In fact to develop and improve your AI systems a **data-driven development** is recommended.
-Testing is essential for AI and RAG systems, ensuring consistent quality, relevance, and user alignment.
-Unlike traditional software, AI responses are **not deterministic**, meaning that traditional testing approaches -- like unit-tests -- aren’t effective.
-Here’s why testing is crucial:

-- **Validating System Prompt Quality:** The prompt shapes AI behavior; regular testing ensures it generates accurate, helpful, and unbiased responses.
-- **Evaluating Prompt Changes:** As prompts evolve, testing confirms that changes improve responses and don’t introduce new issues.
-- **Ensuring Accurate Information Retrieval:** RAG systems rely on retrieving relevant data.
-Testing verifies that only correct information is sourced and used.
-- **Maintaining Friendly Tone:** Testing catches responses that might come across as unwelcoming or harsh, keeping user experience positive.
-- **Preventing Quality Regression** Ongoing testing mitigates quality drift and keeps responses consistent and aligned with user expectations.

-Given AI's variability, innovative testing strategies, like using LLMs as evaluators, are essential to maintain response quality and relevance over time.

-## How can I test my AI Application?

-As AI and RAG systems continue to evolve, thorough testing becomes essential to ensure high-quality and reliable outputs.
-Testing these systems involves a structured approach to assess their accuracy, relevance, and ability to retrieve and generate meaningful answers.
-Below, we dive into a step-by-step guide on setting up and running tests for AI/RAG systems, alongside selecting metrics to assess performance.

-{{< figure figcaption="Steps to test your AI/RAG system with LLM as a judge" >}}
-    {{< img src="/images/getting-started-cwyd/llm-testing.drawio.svg" alt="Steps to test your AI/RAG system" >}}
-{{< /figure >}}

-**Step 1: Choose the Right Metrics**

-The foundation of any testing approach is **selecting metrics** that capture the **critical aspects** of the system's performance.
-Commonly used metrics for evaluating AI/RAG systems include:

-- **Faithfulness:** Measures the system's accuracy and checks for hallucinations, or false information.
-Faithful responses should be grounded in factual content.
-- **Context Relevance:** Evaluates how well the retrieved information aligns with the query.
-This metric assesses whether the system selected appropriate data from its knowledge base to construct the response.
-- **Answer Relevance:** Assesses the quality of the response relative to the question.
-Even if the context is accurate, the system's generated answer must still directly address the question.

-These metrics form the basis for a comprehensive evaluation but can be tailored or expanded based on specific needs.

-{{< figure figcaption="The testing triangle" >}}
-    {{< img src="/images/getting-started-cwyd/testing-triangle.drawio.svg" alt="The testing triangle" >}}
-    <small>Inspired by <a href="https://freeplay.ai/blog/using-llms-to-automatically-evaluate-rag-prompts-pipelines">freeplay.ai</a></small>
-{{< /figure >}}

-**Step 2: Create a Test Set**

-Once metrics are chosen, the next step is creating a test set that includes **well-defined questions, expected answers**, and **relevant context**.
-Test data set ready to be evaluated typically includes:

-- **Question:** A prompt designed for the system to respond to, such as "When was the first Super Bowl?"
-- **Answer:** The AI’s generated response based on its understanding and available context.
-- **Contexts:** The chunks or snippets of data provided to the system for retrieval purposes, ensuring it has relevant background information.
-- **Ground Truth:** The accurate, validated answer that represents what the system's response should ideally look like.

-A robust test set offers a clear reference to compare the system's output against known correct answers.

-**Step 3: Implementing an LLM to Rate Responses**

-To avoid side effects while testing, consider using a _different_ LLM to **rate the generated responses**.
-This **second LLM** can automatically **evaluate** the main AI model’s answers against the defined metrics, reducing the need for manual checks.
-By consistently applying rating criteria, this setup provides an objective measure of how well the AI/RAG system meets expectations.

-> LLM as a judge is the way to go!

-**Step 4: Regularly Run Tests and Analyze Results**

-Testing should be a **continuous process** rather than a one-time task.
-Regularly running tests allows teams to monitor performance and identify any degradation or improvements in the system over time.
-To optimize this process, leverage automated tools such as RAGAS[^6] for custom test setups or promptfoo[^7] for a UI-driven testing environment.

 ## Key Learnings

 - In the long term, RAG or similar technologies will revolutionise the way we search and research information.